shsagir/play-area-sync/docs/install-wordpress-4-universal2.md

 ## Migration

-If you have an existing WordPress or if you would like to setup WordPress so that you can run in a local dev environment as well as in your fortrabbit App:
+Don't stop with a plain vanilla installation.
+Make it yours!
+If you have an existing WordPress installation or if you would like to setup WordPress so that you can run in a local dev environment as well as in your fortrabbit App:

 ### Configure